Vieux Fort River

 The Vieux Fort River is a river in Saint Lucia.
 It flows south-southeast, reaching the coast close to the country's southernmost point at the town of Vieux Fort.
 It is named after a fort that used to watch out towards Saint Vincent towards the south.
+Since the colonial period, it has been a source of fresh water for the area.
+The Petit Rivière du Vieux Fort, or Little Vieux Fort River, is a tributary of the main river.
+Together the two rivers form the Vieux Fort River basin, which covers just over 7,000 acres.